neosensory/neosensory-sdk-for-android-java/README.md

 ## Examples

-See the example app packaged in the Android project for usage.
+Currently this repo contains an Android example app that connects and vibrates to the first device it finds with "Buzz" in the name (i.e. a Neosensory Buzz device).

 ## License